SKLEC-LAOLee/GS-Package/README.md

   - ``exportAllData``: output all the statistical parameters, =``true`` or ``false``
   - ``exportUserComponent``: output statistical parameters of the user-speicified components, =``true`` or ``false``
   - ``exportClassificationScheme``: output diagnostic triangular phase map, =``true`` or ``false``
+  - ``channelMidPointMethod``: method for calculate the size of the channel middle point: =1, log middle method; =2, geometry middle point
 ## Data preparation
 ### Microtrac Cmasizer X2
 - Supports "*.xle" or "*.xld" format data files originally exported by the instrument's operating software.